Pyrone

 Pyrones or pyranones are a class of heterocyclic chemical compounds.
 They contain an unsaturated six-membered ring, which has one oxygen atom and a carbonyl functional group.
 There are two isomers, denoted as 2-pyrone and 4-pyrone.
 The 2-pyrone (or α-pyrone) structure is a lactone and is found in nature as part of the coumarin ring system.
 The 4-pyrone (or γ-pyrone) structure is an ether–ketone found in some natural chemical compounds such as chromone, maltol and kojic acid.

+3-pyrones are zwitterionic, unstable carbonyl ylides.
+They intermediate some cycloadditions.